-- where Sexual Abuse or Sexual Exploitation is suspected - where organised or multiple abuse is suspected - where there are concerns a child may be at risk of Female Genital Mutilation - where Fabricated or Induced Illness is suspected - In cases of suspect Forced Marriage (see Forced Marriage procedure Harrow safeguarding guidance for the CVFS sector) - where contacting parents/carers would place a child, yourself or others at immediate risk chart dealing with concerns about a child/young person please see the Harrow safeguarding guidance for the CVFS sector.
+- Where Sexual Abuse or Sexual Exploitation is suspected. - Where organised or multiple abuse is suspected. - Where there are concerns a child may be at risk of Female Genital Mutilation. - Where Fabricated or Induced Illness is suspected. - In cases of suspect Forced Marriage (see Forced Marriage procedure Harrow safeguarding guidance for the CVFS sector). - Where contacting parents/carers would place a child, yourself or others at immediate risk.